Last updated on September 25th, 2023

 When local news covers Dolapdere, we often get to see how it looks like a war-torn place.
 Or a setting from a horror movie with zombie-looking characters, half-naked children, and starving people.
 So this neighborhood next to Taxim is an area to avoid.

 Tarlabaşı neighborhood is one of the most dangerous neighborhoods in Istanbul.
 Many Turks are afraid of Tarlabaşı, the only place where 5-year-old children with knives in their hands walk around the streets.

 This neighborhood is located near Taksim Square too, to be more exact near the famous Istiklal street.
 It is easy enough to walk in there if you are just wandering around Istiklal street, not knowing the area and going in all possible directions.

 Istiklal street and Taksim Square, a favorite of all tourists, are not particularly dangerous either in daylight or in the dark.
 However, you shouldn’t detour far to the east or north-east from both of these areas.
 Also, don’t accept invitations from strangers to go to bars or clubs in that direction.

 There, you’ll see a different side of Turkish life.
 And Tarlabaşı is one of those neighborhoods where life is completely different.
-Tarlabaşı is rather small but it is “famous” for the fact that transgender sex workers and prostitutes offer their services on the streets.
-They can cling onto you, follow, or surround.
+Tarlabaşı is rather small but it is “famous” for the fact that some transgender sex workers and prostitutes offer their services on the streets.
+They can cling to you, follow, or surround.
 Aggressive children and teens like to hang out on the streets doing nothing.

 Since the last century and until this day this is considered to be one of the most dangerous parts of Istanbul.
 It is a disadvantaged place with very poor infrastructure and chaotically built buildings.